Dark Passion Play: Promotion

 Nightwish ending a concert in Melbourne, on 31 January 2008.

 To promote the release of the album, Nightwish played the Dark Passion Play World Tour, that took place from 2007 to 2009.

 On 22 September 2007, the band hosted a secret concert at Rock Café in Tallinn, Estonia, disguising itself as a Nightwish cover band called "Nachtwasser".
 Their first official concert with the new singer was in Tel Aviv, Israel on 6 October 2007.
 The Dark Passion Play tour thus started, visiting the United States, Canada, most of Europe, Asia, and Australia.
 In 2008, the band played over 100 shows, with dates in Oceania, Europe and Asia.
 In November, the band played in South America, and before this leg they took a three-month break; Nightwish began the third leg in 2009, with dates in North America and Europe, and also playing in several summer metal festivals, including Graspop Metal Meeting and Masters of Rock.
 The last show was played in Helsinki, Finland, in front of 10,000 fans.

 The support bands were changing throughout the tour.
 The frequent acts were the Finnish pop rock female group Indica, Swedish metal band Sonic Syndicate and the Swedish industrial metal band Pain.
 The USA tour was supported by Gothic metal band Paradise Lost.
 In the last concert, the opening band was the Finnish act Apocalyptica.
 An EP/DVD, Made in Hong Kong, with 8 live tracks recorded during the tour in various concerts, was released on 11 March 2009.
 The DVD contains three music videos as well as a documentary featuring material from Israel to South America, directed by Ville Lipiäinen.

 Track listing

-All lyrics are written by Tuomas Holopainen, except where noted; all music is composed by Holopainen, except where noted; all lead vocals by Anette Olzon, except where noted.
+All lyrics are written by Tuomas Holopainen, except where noted; all music is composed by Holopainen, except where noted.